 Swiss banks lobby for get-out clause as end of bank secrecy nears Reuters

 See our report “The end of bank secrecy”?
 Bridging the gap to effective automatic information exchange, see also our recent blog: Switzerland and information exchange: tweak, tweak and something will always remain

 A fire in the world’s laundromat Open Democracy

-Welcome to our monthly podcast and radio programme in Spanish, Justicia ImPositiva with Marcelo Justo and Marta Nuñez, downloaded and broadcast on radio networks across Latin America and Spain. ¡Bienvenidos y bienvenidas a nuestro podcast y programa radiofónica! (abajo en castellano).
-Our monthly podcast in English, the Taxcast will be out soon, talking to the journalists who got the Panama Papers scoop.
-Catch up on last month’s here and watch this space…
+Welcome to this month’s latest podcast and radio programme in Spanish with Marcelo Justo and Marta Nuñez, downloaded and broadcast on radio networks across Latin America and Spain. ¡Bienvenidos y bienvenidas a nuestro podcast y programa radiofónica! (abajo en castellano).

 The 3rd International Conference on Beneficial Ownership Registries will take place in Buenos Aires on June 21st-22nd at Argentina’s Central Bank.
 It is co-hosted by TJN with Fundacion SES, Argentina’s AML Prosecutor (PROCELAC), the Anti-Corruption Agency and Security Ministry.
 We blogged about this event last year here and we’ll report back to you once again this year on the highlights.

 Uganda: Civil Society challenges Harmful Tax Holidays Global Alliance for Tax Justice

 Africa’s central banks team up with AfDB to fight illicit capital flows Public Finance International

 EU forges ahead with adviser sanctions over tax avoidance International Adviser